The cast of Stranger Things are unsurprisingly talented musicians

 Photo: The Hollywood Reporter

 Teasing music in 2021 and releasing Neighborhood in November of that year, Caleb is one of the last of his castmates to branch out into music.
-The late start means that his second single, Soul Travel, was released earlier this year.
-It’s clear the twenty-year-old is only just getting started.
+The late start means that his second single, Soul Travel, was released in early 2022.

 4. Charlie Heaton (aka Jonathan Byers)